jonnyhoeven/justme.dev/blog/pgadmin.md

 </script>
 <ArticleItem :frontmatter="$frontmatter"/>

 pgAdmin 4 is a complete rewrite of pgAdmin, built using Python and Javascript/jQuery.
-It is a testament to the evolution of database management tools, offering a more streamlined and efficient approach to managing Postgres databases.
+It's a testament to the evolution of database management tools, offering a more streamlined and efficient approach to managing Postgres databases.

 ## User Experience